||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 She resisted the urge to slam the door as she left the room.

-Back in reception, the young receptionist was standing by the coat rack with a fire extinguisher in his hand, dampening the last flickers of an electrical fire that had reduced the waterlogged heater to a misshapen lump of plastic.
+The young receptionist was standing by the coat rack with a fire extinguisher in his hand, dampening the last flickers of an electrical fire that had reduced the waterlogged heater to a misshapen lump of plastic.
 The young man greeted Susan with a dirty look as he put down the extinguisher and reached for the desk diary.

 “I won’t be needing another appointment,” she told him.

 She glanced at the foam-filled heater and felt a tiny thrill of revenge.
-The young man scowled, undoubtedly thinking that whoever had to mop the floor and replace the heater would undoubtedly welcome the prospect of her never darkening their door again.
+The young man scowled, undoubtedly thinking that whoever had to mop the floor and replace the heater would welcome the prospect of her never darkening their door again.
 Donning her damp overcoat, Susan opened the door to the outside world and strode defiantly down the corridor to the stairs, straight into a collision with a tea trolley pushed recklessly into her path by a sour-faced woman.

 It was hardly a barn-storming rock ‘n’ roll exit, but it felt good.
 She was free.